pouyabey/how-to-write-IT-Support-documents/templates/newworkstation-setup-checklist.md

-# New Computer Deployment Checklist
+# New Workstation Setup Checklist

 ## Purpose